Powahowa/ml1030_neuroimaging/README.md

 The folders are numbered in order that we approached the problem (suggested run order).

-If you get stuck, please contact us.
+If you get stuck, please contact us at DataKnightsAI@gmail.com.